The Fore Announces Its Summer 2018 Grantees

 The Fore is proud to announce the completion of its Summer 2018 Funding Round and the addition of 10 grantees to its portfolio.

 The Fore accepted 420 applications in this funding round.
-Its trained consultant grant assessors, each of whom has a minimum of 15 years’ professional experience, then carried out extensive due diligence on these applications over a 12-week period, ultimately selecting only a small fraction to present to The Fore’s funding panels, composed of representatives of the Fore’s business partners and other supporters.
+Its trained strategic applicant consultants, each of whom has a minimum of 15 years’ professional experience, then carried out extensive due diligence on these applications over a 12-week period, ultimately selecting only a small fraction to present to The Fore’s funding panels, composed of representatives of the Fore’s business partners and other supporters.

 The organisations ultimately selected for funding are among the very best small charities and social enterprises in the UK.
 They include: